-The interface can become cluttered when using stems or remix decks, but it you are really into that, it’s recommended to get a Traktor Kontrol controller, preferably one with built-in screens, which makes working with these advanced features easier and more practical.
+The interface can become cluttered when using stems or remix decks, but it you are really into that, it’s recommended to get a Traktor Kontrol controller, preferably one with built-in screens, for example the Traktor Kontrol S5, which makes working with these advanced features easier and more practical.

 There is support for up to 4 decks, which makes the library almost disappear when on a small screen.
 But that is the case with most Dj software, showing a lot of information on a small screen has its limits.